sigasi/sigasi_insights/content/faq.md

 To help debugging, we sometimes ask to increase the logging level of Sigasi Studio.
 The following method describes how to obtain more logging.
+Do this before launching Sigasi Studio.

 1. In the Sigasi Studio installation, locate the file `./plugins/com.sigasi.hdt.logging_VERSION/log4j.xml`.
-Take a backup of this file.
+Rename this file so you can restore it later.
+Be careful to select the folder with the correct `VERSION` string.

-1. Replace the `log4j.xml` file with [this file](/resources/faq/log4j.xml) (right-click to save).
+1. In the same directory, rename the `log4j_debug.xml` file to `log4j.xml`.

-1. This new `log4j.xml` file sets the logging level for Sigasi related functionality to _DEBUG_ and saves the log into a file `my_sigasi_log.out` in the installation folder.
+1. This new `log4j.xml` file sets the logging level for Sigasi related functionality to _TRACE_ and saves the log into a file `sigasi_debug.log` within the installation folder.
-If you wish, the destination can be changed on line 36 of the xml file.
+If you wish, the destination can be changed in the line `<param name="file" value="sigasi_debug.log" />`.

+1. Start Sigasi Studio and reproduce the issue you're facing.

+1. Close Sigasi Studio and send the log file to support.
+It makes sense to compress the log file since it can get big.

 1. After debugging finished, the original `log4j.xml` file should be restored.
+The tracing log level can negatively impact performance and will eat up your disk space.

 ## How do I obtain a stack trace?